samuelc92/ShoesOnContainer/README.md

 # ShoesOnContainer
-This project is based in a course from Udemy that is called ASP.NET CORE 2.0 E-COMMERCE WEB SITE BASED ON MICROSERVICES.
+This project is based on a course from Udemy that is called ASP.NET CORE 2.0 E-COMMERCE WEB SITE BASED ON MICROSERVICES.
 It uses microservices architecture and docker containers.

 ## Frameworks and/or libraries using